boisgera/pandoc/README.md

         >>> doc
         Pandoc(Meta(map()), [Para([Str(u'Hello!')])])

- 2. Analyze and/or transform the document as you like
+ 2. Then, analyze and/or transform the document as you like

         >>> from pandoc.types import *
         >>> para = doc[1][0]